ghairfield/domletters/README.md

 When run using the file `sentence.txt` in this distribution, the program will produce a dominant letter count of 20.
-When run on `swift.txt` it will produce 71.
+When run on `swift.txt` it will produce 71. `barack-obama.txt` should produce 35.

 ## Acknowledgements